 - Consumes old fecal matter and enhances regularity.

 - Restore the balance of microflora, which may help prevent vaginal and urinary infections.

-- Now stabilized to maintain full potency for 18 months at room temperature--even longer when refrigerated.
+- Now stabilized to maintain full potency until best by date if refrigerated.

 - Watch Video - Probiotic Myths and the Truth Behind Them

 Our probiotic supplement provides you with the all-important L. acidophilus to maintain digestive health, plus the equally-important Bifidobacteria, which may help protect your colon.
 This formula also has L. salivarius (for digestion), L. rhamnosus (to stimulate immunity), L. plantarum (to maintain the system against harmful bacteria), and fructo-oligosaccharides (to enhance beneficial bacteria growth).*